April 25-28, 2024

 During the show season, Stacey has been able to compete some of her own horses/ponies while training and competing for a variety of clients.
 Her focus has gone from hunter jumpers to breed show accomplishments to combined driving and all over in pleasure driving world, with championship titles throughout.
 Even though she loves to compete, she always focuses on training, exposure and quality skill building for the equine athletes.

-When you interact with Stacey, she will answer your questions and always find that the cup is half full.
-She passionately wants people to understand how the animals think and will always be the first to help you make safe and appropriate decisions.
+When you interact with Stacey, she will answer your questions honestly and will always find that the cup is half full.
+She passionately wants people to understand how the animals think and will be the first to help you make safe and skill-appropriate decisions. $100